RileyTschumper/airquality/README.md

 # Air Quality

 ## Todo List
-- Add Nominatim input feature (Riley)
 - Add units parameter to coloring in table (Brandon)
-- Fix bugs in all data on one marker (Riley)
 - Allow either map (along with the location input box) to go fullscreen (Brandon)
+- Update search box location to location name when panning the map (Riley)
 - Implement heatmap visualization overlay
+- If levels of one or more particle are "Unhealthy for Sensitive Groups" (orange) or higher, add a banner with the AQI descriptor
+- Include a legend for the colors

 ## Changelog
+April 17, 2019 8:09pm
++ New
+  + Added Nominatim functionality to both maps
++ Not working
+  + Search box does not update when panning

 April 17, 2019 2:17pm
 + New
   + Fixed marker bugs